-The Southeast Kansas District is made up of rolling and broken plains and wooded stream valleys and lies in the physiographic unit known as the Osage Plains Section of the Central Lowlands.
+The Southeast Kansas District is where the Ozark Mountains transition into the rolling prairies of the west, made up of rolling and broken plains and wooded stream valleys, and lies in the physiographic unit known as the Osage Plains Section of the Central Lowlands.
 A very small portion (approximately 50 square miles) of the Ozark Plateau extends into the southeast corner of Cherokee County.
 This area constitutes the border of a westward dipping structural plain, which is essentially flat and is part of the Tri-State lead and zinc districts.